mattermost/mattermost-plugin-jira/readme.md

 This plugin supports both Jira Server (self-hosted) and Jira Cloud instances.
 There can be slight differences in behavior between the two systems, so it's best to test with both systems individually when introducing new webhook logic, or adding a new Jira API call.

 To test your changes against a local instance of Jira Server, you need [Docker](https://docs.docker.com/install) installed, then you can use the `docker-compose.yml` file in this repository to create a Jira instance.
-Simply run `docker-compose up` in the directory of the repository, and a new Jira Server should start up and listen on your localhost's port 8080.
+Simply run `docker-compose up` in the directory of the repository, and a new Jira server should start up and listen on your localhost's port 8080.
 It can take a few minutes to start up due to Jira Server's startup processes.

 To test your changes against a Jira Cloud instance, we recommend starting a 14-day trial, if you don't have a Jira project to test against.
 More information can be found here: https://www.atlassian.com/software/jira/try.